 Our last blog, Everything you need to know about the Oracle Cloud HCM 22B Release, provides detailed information about the changes to the Oracle’s HCM module with the 22B release.
 This post is focused on the changes that have come to the SCM module with the Oracle Cloud 22B release.

-Oracle has introduced many new features and enhancements to the SCM module with its latest update.
+Many new features and enhancements have been introduced to the SCM module with this latest Oracle update.
 Because these updates are mandatory to implement, customers have no choice but to keep up, meaning they must act quickly to test their update.

 Oracle customers need a robust testing strategy for the Oracle Cloud SCM 22B release, that will mitigate the risk of their Oracle Cloud SCM account breaking.
 This allows them to focus on how to take advantage of the new features Oracle has rolled out.